-The following Public Law guidance note Produced in partnership with Imogen Proud of Monckton Chambers and Eric Metcalfe of Monckton Chambers provides comprehensive and up to date legal information covering:
+The following Public Law practice note produced in partnership with Eric Metcalfe of Monckton Chambers, Imogen Proud of Monckton Chambers and Alistair Grainger of 25 Bedford Row provides comprehensive and up to date legal information covering:

 The law relating to terrorism in the UK is spread across both common law and statute and includes both a wide range of criminal offences and civil powers.

 The Terrorism Act 2000 (TA 2000) was originally intended to be a comprehensive framework for counter-terrorism powers.
 Since the 9/11 attacks, however, the TA 2000 regime has been amended and supplemented by a number of further statutes:

 Anti-terrorism, Crime and Security Act 2001 (ACSA 2001)

 Prevention of Terrorism Act 2005 (PTA 2005)—subsequently repealed by the Terrorism Prevention and Investigation Measures Act 2011, s 1 (see below)

 Terrorism Prevention and Investigation Measures Act 2011 (TPIMA 2011)

 Protection of Freedoms Act 2012 (PFA 2012)